 - Grants are to be used to fund projects that are not provided for in school and district budgets.

-- Objectives and outcomes should be consistent with the goals of your school and the district.
+- Objectives and outcomes should be consistent with the vision of the district.

-- Keep your application to 3 pages or less.
-Do not include additional documents or audio-visual materials.
+- Do not include additional documents or audio-visual materials.

-- Please use the Purchasing Procedures, Items, and Price Estimates document for information about technology related resources.
+- Please use the Budget Estimates and Technology Purchasing Procedures document for quotes and how technology will be purchased for your grant.
 To save resources, most technology will be purchased through the school district and Technology Services.